 Is It Illegal to Make Employees Work Off the Clock?

 This is an example of working off the clock.
-With laptops and smartphones, bringing work home and putting in extra hours is even easier.
-But whether an employee voluntarily works extra unpaid hours or the employer demands it, work that is unpaid or not counted towards overtime is often illegal.
-For legal guidance, reach out to a wage and hour law attorney.
+With remote work and telecommuting, bringing work home and putting in extra hours is even easier.
+Whether an employee voluntarily works extra unpaid hours or the employer demands it, work that is unpaid or not counted towards overtime is often illegal.

 What Is Working Off the Clock?

-California employment law attorney Eric Kingsley explains off the clock work simply: “You’re working and not getting paid for it.”
-This happens anytime an employee’s work is directly unpaid or not counted towards work hours for calculating overtime.
+California employment law attorney Eric Kingsley explains off-the-clock work simply.
+“You’re working and not getting paid for it.”
+This happens anytime an employee’s work-related tasks are directly unpaid and not counted towards work hours for calculating overtime.

-Off the clock work can take many forms.
-Some common examples include:
+Off-the-clock work can take many forms.
+Common examples of unpaid overtime include:

-- Unpaid preparatory work.
-Getting a worksite ready for a project, putting on safety gear, setting up or moving machinery, getting logged on to computers or other technology, or training on one’s own time.
+- Unpaid pre-shift work: Getting a worksite ready for a project, putting on safety gear, setting up or moving machinery, getting logged on to computers, or training on one’s own time.

-- Unpaid breaks.
-Work during a lunch break or other break times throughout the workday.
+- Unpaid job duties: Answering work phones or scheduling appointments during a lunch break or other break times.

-- Unpaid rework.
-If your employer insists on a project being revised or corrected.
+- Unpaid after-hours: Rework if your employer insists on project revisions or corrections.

-- Unpaid down time.
-Waiting in between projects if work is slow.
+- Unpaid downtime: Waiting in between projects if work is slow or there isn’t enough work.

 Pay and Overtime Requirements

-Being forced to work unpaid or “off the clock” violates the Fair Labor Standards Act (FLSA).
-The FLSA is a federal law that guarantees both minimum wage and overtime pay:
+Being forced to work unpaid or off the clock violates the Fair Labor Standards Act (FLSA).
+The FLSA is a federal law that guarantees both minimum wage and overtime pay.
+Under the FLSA:

-- Employers must pay employees either the federal minimum wage ($7.25 per hour) or their state’s higher minimum wage rate if there is one
+- Employers must pay hourly employees either the federal minimum wage ($7.25 per hour) or their state’s higher minimum wage rate.

-- Employers must pay employees 1.5 times their regular rate of pay for every hour of overtime they work per week (over 40 hours per week)
+- Employers must pay employees 1.5 times their regular rate of pay for every hour of overtime they work per workweek (over 40 hours per week).

 Who Does the FLSA Apply To?

-The FLSA’s rules apply to “non-exempt employees” — people who are not exempt from the FLSA’s minimum wage and overtime wage rules.
-Non-exempt employees get paid hourly instead of on a fixed salary: Eight hours’ worth of pay if you work eight hours, four hours’ worth of pay if you work four hours, etc.
+Non-exempt employees get paid hourly instead of a fixed salary.
+For example, eight hours’ worth of pay if you work eight hours or four hours’ worth of pay if you work four hours.

-If you are non-exempt, you must at least be paid minimum wage and a higher rate for any time you work over 40 hours per week.
-So, if a non-exempt employee works “off the clock,” this means they are:
+If you are non-exempt, you must get at least the minimum wage and the overtime rate for any time you work over 40 hours a week.
+If a non-exempt employee works off the clock, it means they are:

 - Working hours and not getting paid minimum wage